 In addition, Education Specialists will complete cycle work related to the IEP process.

 Each year, candidates must complete 18 hours of professional development learning that supports their goals.
 Of this 18-hour requirement, two professional development offerings must come from SMCOE.
 SMCOE offers a wide array of professional learning opportunities throughout the year with a focus in several areas including Effective Classroom Environments, Universal Design for Learning, and Effective Case Management for Education Specialists.
 Additionally, SMCOE content area coordinators offer professional learning open to teacher induction candidates.
 Beginning teachers are encouraged to attend these sessions to meet the Teacher Induction Program requirements.
-Please see our list of professional development opportunities and register on our Eventbrite page.
+Please see our list of professional development opportunities and links to register on Eventbrite.